The Swans rest in this area each year as they fly from their wintering grounds on Chesapeake Bay, to their Arctic breeding grounds.

 Market day is when you are most likely to see our Amish and Mennonite neighbours who live in this area and you will see their horses and buggies parked in front of the market alongside the cars and trucks.

-The Amish ladies dress very plainly, in their black, navy blue, or brown dresses, and always have their hair modestly covered by their caps.
+The Amish women and girls dress very plainly, in their black, navy blue, or brown dresses, and always have their hair modestly covered by their caps.

 This picture was taken on Market Day - the horses are waiting patiently for their owners.